 Everything begins with your needs and priorities.
 While there certainly are no rules on what you should get, deciding on what is best means considering all factors related to your website, and eventually, your business.

 Speed highly affects your visitor’s experience on your site.
-When lag time becomes an issue that is making you lose revenue especially on eCommerce sites, it’s time to re-asses your hosting solution.
-When optimizing hosting for speed, the availability & locality of a data centre helps provide the promised speed and reliability.
-This requires you to dig deep into your hosting prospects’s websites and read the fine print.
-For example, LCN offers UK-centric WordPress hosting with its data centres purpose-built in the UK, while providing respective 24/7 UK-based support.
-WPEngine on the other hand, lets you pick the closest data centre to your location.
+When lag time becomes an issue that is making you lose revenue, especially on eCommerce sites, it’s time to re-assess your hosting solution.
+When optimizing hosting for speed, the availability & locality of a data center help provide the promised speed and reliability.
+This requires you to dig deep into your hosting prospects’ websites and read the fine print.
+For example, LCN offers UK-centric WordPress hosting with its data centers purpose-built in the UK, while providing respective 24/7 UK-based support.
+WPEngine on the other hand, lets you pick the closest data center to your location.

 At some point, the only difference in hosting packages is the reputation of the hosting provider you will choose.
 Ensure you do a background check and ask peers or current customers for feedback.

 Is your site ready to make the changes to keep up with your needs?
-Needs change drastically.
-Future-proofing is a part of planning to ensure that companies maximize their software, hardware and subscriptions as well as prepare for any expansion in business operations.
+Needs to change drastically.
+Future-proofing is a part of planning to ensure that companies maximize their software, hardware, and subscriptions as well as prepare for any expansion in business operations.